circuitgraph/circuitgraph/docs/paper.md

 # Summary

-A Boolean circuit is a fundamental mathematical model ubiquitous to the design of modern computers.
+A Boolean circuit is a fundamental mathematical model ubiquitous in the design of modern computers.
 The model consists of a directed graph wherein nodes are logic gates with corresponding Boolean functions and edges are wires which determine the composition of the gates. `CircuitGraph` is a open-source Python library